iSaluki/phhs6/content/privacy.md

 We host the site on **GitHub Pages**.
 This means some information about you and your browser will be provided to GitHub—their privacy policy can be found here: [GitHub privacy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement)

+DNS records are created and managed via [Cloudflare](https://cloudflare.com) however this website does not directly utilise any services other than the core authoratitive DNS service.

 Any questions related to data privacy or usage of this site in general should be addressed to Seth and emailed to sethmb@pm.me

 [Go home](/)